equalparts/glyph-catch/README.md

 ### No Pokémon are appearing for me, what's wrong?

 Make sure you configured Glyph Catch as your Always-on Glyph Toy: open Android settings > Glyph Interface > Glyph Toys > ⚙️ > Always-on Glyph Toys and pick Glyph Catch.
+It is recommended to set the timeout to 1 minute or less.

 The Glyph Toy needs to detect at least 15 consecutive minutes of screen-off time before Pokémon can appear.